AlmeroSteyn/Angular2-CleanApp/README.md

-# Angular 2 Master Class
+# A clean Angular 2 template for experimentation

 1. `npm install`